Athena-Types/numerics-playground/README.md

 - `src/` contains various utilities to parse, transform, and analyze fpcore programs; in particular,

-  * `lib/fpcore.ml` is a library to parse fpcore programs,

   * `bin/absint.ml` contains code to perform a basic abstract interpretation over fpcore programs,